BjornHamels/rdmd/doc/tech/README.md

 * `DE` is in reality much much shorter (around 20 us).
 * The pulses on `COLLAT` and `RCLK` are around the same time and inverted to eachother.
 They are quite short (bit over 200 ns).

+#### Timing from the DSLogic LA

+* The `DE` has a duty cycle of 93.57%.
+It is low for 16.46 us.
+* The period of `RDATA` (signifying an image frame) is 8.188 ms, thus around 122.1 Hz.
+The signal is low for about 7.933 ms. It is high for around 255.885 us.
+* `RCLK` (and thus related to `COLLAT` which is `RCLK`'s inverted signal) has a duty cycle of 99.91%.
+A Period of 255.89 us, being low for 235 ns; `COLLAT` is 240 ns.
+This is around half the `DOTCLK` who has a width of around 500 ns.
+This comes to about 3.91 kHz
+* `DOTCLK` has a frequency of 1 MHz.
+This comes to 500 ns high and 500 ns low.
+When pushing data the duty cycle is thus 50%.
+Once all 128 rising edges are "done" for the `SDATA`, the `DOTCLK` signal goes its own way (sometimes random), though never floating or high impenance.
+* `SDATA` needs to be examened via the scope.
+The DSLogic LA is not accurate enough.